-- i.
-Financial assets a financial asset not carried at fair value through profit or loss is assessed at each reporting date to determine whether there is objective evidence that it is impaired.
-A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event had a negative effect on the estimated future cash flows of that asset that can be estimated reliably. - ii.
-Non-financial assets the carrying amounts of the Company's non-financial assets, primarily property, plant and equipment and mineral rights, are reviewed at each reporting date to determine whether there is any indication of impairment.
-If any such indication exists, then the asset or cash generating unit (CGU) recoverable amount is estimated.
-Recoverability of assets or CGU, the mine operation, to be held and used are measured by a comparison of the carrying value of the asset to the recoverable amount, which is the higher of value in use and fair value less costs to sell.
+i.
+Financial assets - a financial asset not carried at fair value through profit or loss is assessed at each reporting date to determine whether there is objective evidence that it is impaired.
+A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event had a negative effect on the estimated future cash flows of that asset that can be estimated reliably.

+Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020 ii.
+Non-financial assets - the carrying amounts of the Company's non-financial assets, primarily property, plant and equipment and mineral rights, are reviewed at each reporting date to determine whether there is any indication of impairment.
+If any such indication exists, recoverable amount is estimated at the higher of the value-in-use and FVLCD.

-For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets.
+For the purpose of impairment testing, assets that cannot be tested individually are grouped together into CGUs, the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets.

 An impairment loss is recognized if the carrying amount of an asset or the CGU exceeds its estimated recoverable amount.
 Impairment losses are recognized in the consolidated statement of comprehensive income (loss).
-Impairment losses recognized in respect of the CGU are allocated to reduce the carrying amount of long-lived assets in the unit on a pro rata basis.
+Impairment losses recognized in respect of the CGU are allocated to reduce the carrying amount of assets in the CGU on a pro rata basis.

 Non-financial assets that have been impaired in prior periods are tested for possible reversal of impairment whenever events or changes in circumstances indicate that the impairment has reversed.
 If the impairment has reversed, the carrying amount of the asset is increased to its recoverable amount but not beyond the carrying amount that would have been determined had no impairment loss been recognized for the asset in the prior periods.
-A reversal of an impairment loss is recognized into earnings immediately.
+A reversal of an impairment loss is recognized in the consolidated statement of comprehensive income (loss).